Illinois puts 14 counties on COVID-19 warning list, blames local officials for failing to enforce social distancing and isolation orders

 The seven-day average statewide positivity rate for cases was 3% on July 14.

-The state health department warned that the Metro East is “seeing increases in test positivity rates and could surpass the resurgence metrics in coming days.”
+The state health department warned that the Metro East region outside St. Louis is “seeing increases in test positivity rates and could surpass the resurgence metrics in coming days.”

 Among the triggers for the state to impose stricter limits to slow the spread of coronavirus is a region logging three days in a row with an average positivity rate that surpasses 8%.